saaranshg/Resume/README.md

 # Resume

-## My CV/Resume - Open to Work as an Embedded Systems and IOT Developer.
+## My CV/Resume - Open to Work as an Embedded Systems and IOT Developer 👨‍💻🧑‍💼.